Tonight's the Night (Neil Young album): Recording

+Early version

+The album was recorded in August and September 1973, but not released until June 1975.
+The album was initially shelved.
+In interviews and on his website, Young has described an earlier, more somber version of Tonight's the Night.
+In a 1985 interview with Adam Sweeting of Melody Maker, Young explains that "The original Tonight's The Night was much heavier than the one that hit the stands.
+The original one had only nine songs on it.
+It was the same takes, but the songs that were missing were Lookout Joe and Borrowed Tune, a couple of songs that I added.
+They fit lyrically but they softened the blow a little bit.
+What happened was the original had only nine songs but it had a lot of talking, a lot of mumbling and talking between the group and me, more disorganized and fucked-up sounding than the songs, but they were intros to the songs.
+Not counts but little discussions, three and four word conversations between songs, and it left it with a spooky feeling.
+It was like you didn't know if these guys were still gonna be alive in the morning, the way they were talking.
+More like a wake than anything else."
-Fans have long speculated that an alternate version of Tonight's the Night exists.
-Neil Young's father, Scott Young, wrote of it in his memoir, Neil and Me:

-Ten years after the original recording, David Briggs and I talked about Tonight's the Night, on which he had shared the producer credit with Neil.
+Neil Young's father, Scott Young, wrote of it in his memoir, Neil and Me: Ten years after the original recording, David Briggs and I talked about Tonight's the Night, on which he had shared the producer credit with Neil.
 At home a couple of weeks earlier he had come across the original tape, the one that wasn't put out.
 "I want to tell you, it is a handful.
 It is unrelenting.
 There is no relief in it at all.
 It does not release you for one second.
 It's like some guy having you by the throat from the first note, and all the way to the end."
 After all the real smooth stuff Neil had been doing, David felt most critics and others simply failed to read what they should have into Tonight's the Night – that it was an artist making a giant growth step.
 Neil came in during this conversation, which was in his living room.
 When David stopped Neil said, "You've got that original?
 I thought it was lost.
 I've never been able to find it.
-We'll bring it out someday, that original."The band assembled for the album was known as The Santa Monica Flyers.
-It consisted of Young, Ben Keith, Nils Lofgren, and the Crazy Horse rhythm section of Billy Talbot and Ralph Molina.
-One track as stated above was taken from recordings of an earlier tour with Crazy Horse, and another from an earlier session with his band for Harvest, The Stray Gators.
+We'll bring it out someday, that original."